julianxhokaxhiu/mockups-creator/README.md

 - [Google Closure Compiler](https://developers.google.com/closure/compiler/) for Javascript

 ## Frontend
+- jQuery 2.x ( or 1.x for older browsers )
 - Bootstrap 3.x ( using bower to keep it aligned with latest updates )
 - Fontawesome 4.x ( using bower to keep it aligned with latest updates )